Permaculture

 Permaculture is an approach to land management and settlement design that adopts arrangements observed in flourishing natural ecosystems.
 It includes a set of design principles derived using whole-systems thinking.
 It applies these principles in fields such as regenerative agriculture, town planning, rewilding, and community resilience.
-Permaculture originally came from "permanent agriculture", but was later adjusted to mean "permanent culture", incorporating social aspects.
-The term was coined in 1978 by Bill Mollison and David Holmgren, who formulated the concept in opposition to modern industrialized methods instead adopting a more traditional or "natural" approach to agriculture.
+The term was coined in 1978 by Bill Mollison and David Holmgren, who formulated the concept in opposition to modern industrialized methods, instead adopting a more traditional or "natural" approach to agriculture.